 Adding purple cabbage in salads gives a delicious crunch and color and also increases its nutritional value multifold.

 I’ve used a combination of green and red cabbage and carrots.
 If you can get purple carrots you can replace half the carrots with purple ones.
-You get a coleslaw that’s more purplish like this:
+You get a purple coleslaw like this:

 Herbs

 This is basically a cilantro-lime coleslaw recipe.
-So I’ve used lots of cilantro here (a personal preference), you can use dill or chives instead, or additionally.
+So I’ve used lots of fresh cilantro here (a personal preference).
+You can use dill, green onions or chives instead, or additionally.

 Yogurt dressing for red cabbage coleslaw

 - Greek yogurt is the main ingredient that gives a creamy texture and taste.
-You can see my love for the versatile, delicious yogurt in many of my popular sauces like the yogurt dip with simple fish cakes, salad dressings and marinades!
+You can see my love for the versatile, delicious yogurt in many of my popular sauces like the yogurt dip with simple fish cakes and the versatile yogurt tahini sauce.

-- Dijon mustard, cumin and lime add a spicy tang.
+- Dijon mustard, cumin and fresh lime juice add a spicy tang.

 - Honey for those of us who still want the sweetness in the coleslaw, healthy or otherwise!